Last Updated: March 2026

 How much extra should I budget when buying property in Japan?

-Domestic buyers should budget 8-12% of the purchase price for additional costs.
-Foreign buyers should budget 12-18%, accounting for currency conversion fees, translation services, potentially higher mortgage rates, and additional guarantee requirements.
-On a ¥50 million property, that means preparing ¥6-9 million in additional funds.
+Domestic buyers should budget 8–12% of the purchase price on top of the price itself.
+Foreign buyers should budget 12–18% to include currency conversion, translation, and often higher mortgage or guarantee costs.
+On a ¥50 million property that means having ¥6–9 million in additional funds ready.

 What is Real Estate Acquisition Tax and when do I pay it?

-Real Estate Acquisition Tax (不動産取得税) is a prefectural tax charged at 3% for residential property (land and buildings) and 4% for commercial buildings, based on the assessed value.
-The tax notice arrives 6-18 months after purchase, which surprises many buyers who have already spent their reserves on moving and furnishing.
-Set aside funds for this tax immediately after closing.
+Real Estate Acquisition Tax (不動産取得税) is a prefectural tax: 3% for residential land and buildings, 4% for commercial buildings, on assessed value.
+The notice arrives 6–18 months after purchase, which surprises many buyers who have already spent their reserves.
+Set aside the amount right after closing so you’re not caught out.

 Do foreigners pay higher fees when buying Japanese property?